denten-books/plain-text/5-surface.md

 interactive computer aids can augment the intellectual capability of the subjects" [@engelbart_human_1969, 1].
 Cathode Ray Tube (CRT) displays were central to this research mission.
-In one of many patents that came out of his "intellect augmentation" laboratory, Engelbart pictured the "display system" as a workstation that combines a typewriter, a CRT screen, and a mouse.
-The patent schematics show the workstation in action, with the words "NOW IS THE TIME FOB" prominently displayed on screen.
-The system's user was evidently in the process of editing a sentence and about to correct the nonsensical FOB into a FOR.[^ln5-timefob]
+In one of many patents that came out of his "intellect augmentation" laboratory, Engelbart pictured his "display system" as a workstation that combines a typewriter, CRT screen, and mouse.
+The schematics show the workstation in action, with the words "NOW IS THE TIME FOB" prominently displayed on screen.
+The user was evidently in the process of editing a sentence, likely to correct the nonsensical FOB into a FOR.[^ln5-timefob]

 !["NOW IS THE TIME FOB."
 Schematics for a "display system" [@engelbart_x-y_1970].](images/engel.png)

-Commenting on the use of "visual display systems" for human-computer interaction, Engelbart wrote:
+Reflecting on the use of "visual display systems" for human-computer interaction, Engelbart wrote:

 > One of the potentially most promising means for delivering and receiving